AzakitHU/azakit_startnpc/README.md

 Check and collect items before events begin.
 The event is configurable.
 May be useful for scripts that do not have NPC startup.
 Three sample NPCs!
+I used the lockpick event as an example in the video.

 # Preview
 https://www.youtube.com/watch?v=ZnwXZio1IsY